approvals/ApprovalTests.cpp/doc/mdsource/Setup.source.md

 ## I have nothing

+This is when you are interested in how Approval Tests work and want to see Approval Tests in action using our provided examples.

-If you just want to start doing some TDD with Approval Tests:
+If you just want to start doing some TDD with Approval Tests, the [Tutorial will walk you through the following broad steps](/doc/Tutorial.md#top):

 1.  download the [ApprovalTests.cpp.StarterProject](https://github.com/approvals/ApprovalTests.cpp.StarterProject)
 1. download a [Supported Diff Tool](/doc/Reporters.md#supported-diff-tools)